-To generate growth over the long term (5 years or more) by investing in a diversified portfolio of equities (company shares) and bonds (loans to governments or companies).
+To generate growth over the long term (5 years or more) by investing in a diversified portfolio of equities (company shares and investment companies) and bonds (loans to governments or companies).

-Performance Target: To exceed the ARC Private Client Indices (PCI) Steady Growth Net Return Index per annum after charges over rolling 3 year periods.
-The performance target is the level of performance the management team hopes to achieve for the fund.
-There is however no certainty or promise that it will be achieved.
+Performance Target: To exceed the return of the ARC Private Client Indices (PCI) Balanced Asset Index per annum, evaluated over rolling three year periods (after charges).
+The Performance Target is the level of performance that the management team hopes to achieve for the fund.
+There is however no certainty or promise that they will achieve the Performance Target.